php-ru/symfony-docs-ru/contributing/code/bugs.rst

 * Describe the steps needed to reproduce the bug with short code examples (providing a unit test that illustrates the bug is best);

-* If the bug you experienced is not obvious or affects more than one layer, providing a simple failing unit test may not be sufficient.
+* If the bug you experienced is not simple or affects more than one layer, providing a simple failing unit test may not be sufficient.
 In this case, please :doc:`provide a reproducer </contributing/code/reproducer>`;